-IntroductionAt some stage in the disease more than half of lupus patients will develop a heart abnormality.
-It is, therefore, one of the important clinical manifestations of lupus to detect although, of course, it need not necessarily be serious.
+IntroductionAt some stage in their disease, more than half of patients with lupus will develop a heart abnormality.
+It is, therefore, one of the more important clinical manifestations of lupus to detect although, of course, it need not necessarily be serious.

-Lupus involvement of the heart may affect all its layers: the pericardium, myocardium and endocardium as well as the coronary arteries.
-Involvement may be primary or secondary to lupus damage to other organs, such as the lungs.
-In addition, symptoms may be confused with other clinical conditions such as reflux oesophagitis, pleurisy and costochondritis.
+Lupus involvement of the heart may affect all its layers: the pericardium, myocardium and endocardium as well as the coronary arteries and broader cardiovascular system.

 • Sub-sternal pain: this may be aggravated by breathing, coughing, swallowing, twisting or bending forward.
 There is a range of severity and the symptoms may be intermittent.

 • Breathlessness: this is caused by constriction of the ventricles by an inflamed, restricted pericardium or by an associated pericardial effusion.